 $ sudo rm /etc/apt/sources.list.d/linuxuprising-ubuntu-apps-bionic.list

-So these were two ways through which you can use battery on your Ubuntu system is the most efficient manner.
-As soon as you enable the TLP service, you will start noticing that your battery life will be prolonged, which is otherwise a frequently encountered problem with laptops running Ubuntu.
+So those were two ways you can make the most efficient use of your Ubuntu system’s battery.
+Once you enable the TLP service, you will notice that your battery life will increase, which is otherwise a common problem with laptops running Ubuntu.